 + G. Overgoor, W. Rand, W. Van Dolen, M. Mazloom, ”Simplicity is not Key: Understanding Marketer-Generated Social Media Images and Consumer Liking”.
-Under second round review at International Journal of Research in Marketing
+Invited for 3rd round revision at International Journal of Research in Marketing

 Social media channels are becoming increasingly important marketing channels, and recently these channels are becoming more and more dominated by content that is not textual, but visual in nature.
 Relating textual content to sales and conversions is difficult enough, but visual content is even more difficult to analyze.
 In this paper, we explore how consumers engage with visual content.
 Specifically, we explore the role of the complexity of images in creating consumer liking.
 To carry this out, we use a number of different features of the images posted on Instagram by brands and relate these features to likes on the images.
 We use a convolutional neural network that can automatically identify objects contained in the images, to create features used to build the model.
 We show that there is a u-shaped relationship between the complexity of images and the amount of likes that they generate from consumers, and provide insights into how this knowledge can be used to generate and choose better social media images.

 + G. Overgoor, W. Rand, W. Van Dolen, ”The Champion of Images: Understanding the Role of Images in the Decision-Making Process of Online Hotel Bookings”.
-Under review at Marketing Science
+Reject and Resubmit at Marketing Science

 – Nominated for best paper at HICSS 2020